shihuang047/re-benchmarking/README.md

-# RETHINKING benchmarking metagenomics classifers
+# Challenges in benchmarking metagenomics profilers

-This repo contains the code to reproduce all of the analyses in the paper "Pitfalls and opportunities in benchmarking metagenomic classifiers" by Zheng, Huang et al. 2020.
+This repo contains the code to reproduce all of the analyses in the paper "Challenges in benchmarking metagenomic profilers" by Zheng, Huang et al. 2020.

-The raw data is available on figshare: https://figshare.com/projects/Pitfalls_and_Opportunities_in_Benchmarking_Metagenomic_Classifiers/79916
+The paper has been available at: https://www.biorxiv.org/content/10.1101/2020.11.14.382994v1 The raw data is available on figshare: https://figshare.com/projects/Pitfalls_and_Opportunities_in_Benchmarking_Metagenomic_Classifiers/79916

 ***